 To support the evaluation of existing GRB data for TDOA measurements in navigation, multiple methods of comparing and time-aligning GRB light curves have been devised.
-These methods, described in further detail below, include a maximum burst peak alignment, a MATLAB cross-correlation function, and a Fourier-domain burst phase alignment.
+These methods, described in further detail next, include a maximum burst peak alignment, a MATLAB cross-correlation function, and a Fourier domain burst phase alignment.

 A GLINT burst TDOA analysis tool was created to process binned light curve data from multiple sets of two specified spacecraft.
-Once time-standardized light curves from the pre-processed photon data are generated, an Earth-Centered Inertial (ECI) line-of-sight (LOS) is calculated for the detected GRB event to the spacecraft using its right ascension and declination values provided by GCN's burst alert notices.
-In order to validate the TDOA value between spacecraft for each burst, the tool referenced the spacecraft position at the time of peak emission.
-To do this, it read in the spacecraft ephemeris data and located the spacecraft position at the peak time in the light curve, using a piecewise cubic hermite interpolation of spacecraft ephemeris data to find the position at the time of peak emission during the burst.
-Figure 6 shows the GRB pulse alignment from two observing vehicles, first by aligning the pulse peak according to the detector trigger time, noted in the GCN alerts, and then by a second-of-day timing, according to the actual photonmeasured arrival time at the vehicle.
+Once time-standardized light curves from the preprocessed photon data are generated, an Earth-centered inertial (ECI) LOS is calculated for the detected GRB event to the spacecraft using its right ascension and declination values provided by GCN's burst alert notices.
+To validate the TDOA value between spacecraft for each burst, the tool referenced the spacecraft position at the time of peak emission.
+To do this, it read in the spacecraft ephemeris data and located the spacecraft position at the peak time in the light curve, using a piecewise cubic hermite interpolation of spacecraft ephemeris data to find the position at the peak time.
+Figure 5 shows the GRB pulse alignment from two observing vehicles, first by aligning the pulse peak according to the detector trigger time noted in the GCN alerts and then by a second-ofday timing, according to the actual photon-measured arrival time at the vehicle.